Considering schools in the southwest? Here is our guide to the best colleges in the southwest and what to expect.

 These schools listed are some of the best colleges in the southwest.
 The criteria used to review these schools are class sizes, prestige, programs, rankings, etc.

 Rice University is located in the heart of Houston, near the museum district.
 It was founded 12 years after the death of its namesake William Marsh Rice.
-Because of its low admission rate (9%), Rice University is the best college in the southwest.
+Because of its low admission rate, Rice University is the best college in the southwest.

 Rice University has a significant undergraduate focus.
 The college only has about 4000 students enrolled in undergraduate studies.
 However, it maintains a 6:1 student-to-faculty ratio.
 Therefore it is also thought of as the top small college in the southwest.

 Though Rice is a small school, it doesn't have to feel like a small world.
 About half of the students enrolled in Rice come from outside of Texas.
-37% of students are from all around the state, and 13% of the student population at Rice University are international students.
+50% of students are from outside of the state, and 14% of the student population at Rice University are international students.

 If you’re interested in Rice University, take a look at our complete college guide to learn more about getting accepted.